Boudyyy/oopproject/ObjOriProgProject/README.md

 # Snake
-A simple snake game in javafx
+A simple snake game in javafx as my project for Object Oriented Programming class.